-When first hearing about the size of the band, I expected another one of those loud, overly brickwalled productions that bores down on you like a runaway truck.
-On top they boast a gazillion of guest artists on this album.
+When first hearing about the size of the band, I expected another one of those loud, overly brick-walled productions that bore down on you like a runaway truck.
+On top, they boast a gazillion of guest artists on this album.
 You could probably fill an orchestra with ’em.
 And Undying Fire is indeed loud.
 But – hey – kudos to the mixers and masterers of the record.
 This disc isn’t about to stumble all over itself and make a mess.
-And no-one will steamroll over you whilst lustily playing on.
+And no one will steamroll over you whilst lustily playing on.
 In addition, they also kept their epic tastes in check and did not go overboard like some of their brethren like to do.

 Now, I really got a kick out of the lyrics.
-It looks like these folks don’t only play lustily, they are also lustily vengeful on some subjects.
+It looks like these folks don’t only play lustily, Mercy Isle are also lustily vengeful on some subjects.
 Things like – and I quote “…It’s comfort to know that everyone dies / Especially you..” or “…I am the fire come for you / I’ll burn you to the ground…” just fire up my Black Metal infused instincts.
 Whilst Undying Fire is not that at all, of course.
-But by and large these are not just words from the machine, but well thought out lyrics with a tune that speaks in tandem.
+But by and large, these are not just words from the machine, but well-thought-out lyrics with a tune that speaks in tandem.
 I like it.

 Now, let me point out the stellar, yet somewhat underused vocal powers of Kassandra Novell.
 Big outcry, right?
 Underused?
 Well, she really impresses with a wide variety of styles and intonations throughout the record.
 But wait until you hear her belting out towards the end of Uncaged.
 Holy metal cow, attagirl!
 I wish she would have turned the volume up like that more often.

-As the track list goes, the electronics at the very beginning did fill me with dread.
-At first thinking we were revisiting yonder and long bygone days of Kim Wilde.
+As the tracklist goes, the electronics at the very beginning did fill me with dread.
+At first thinking, we were revisiting yonder and long bygone days of Kim Wilde.
 But luckily, we got ourselves a Wake Up call.
 The record then rocks into a reasonably stormy, but fully in-genre track called Storm.
 Three out of the ten tracks in Undying Fire are by the way recycled from the EP Storm.
 OK, spruced up they are indeed, but still.
-Those are Storm (well,yeah..), No One Will Save You and the aforementioned Uncaged.
+Those are Storm, No One Will Save You, and the aforementioned Uncaged.

-Now, whilst the record not necessarily trespasses onto the unknown and nothing is overly hard on your ears, it definitely shines with variety.
-They also kept the terrible synthie toy in check and did not go full pop-rock like Amaranthe likes to do.
-You’ll find rockier pieces, but also cheeky, almost downright evil tracks like I Am (one of my favourites, by the way).
+Now, whilst the record doesn’t necessarily trespass onto the unknown, and nothing is overly hard on your ears, it definitely shines with variety.
+They also kept the terrible synth toy in check and did not go full pop-rock like Amaranthe likes to do.
+You’ll find rockier pieces, but also cheeky, almost downright evil tracks like I Am (one of my favorites, by the way).
 As ballads go, check out If I could and the previously cited cheese-ball Saying Goodbye.

-To conclude, Undying Fire reaches back to the roots of the Gothic and Symphonic Metal universe.
+To conclude, Undying Fire reaches back to the roots of the Gothic and Melodic Metal universe.
 Whilst not necessarily breaking new ground, they bring back this freshness that was so prevalent back in time, when the pioneers were all the rage.
-This and carefully crafted, expertly executed tracks deliver an album to your earphones that will be worth your time.
-Great début, well done.
+This, and carefully crafted, expertly executed tracks deliver an album to your earphones that will be worth your time.
+Great debut, well done.